pdjr-build/firmware-factory/spudpole/modctl/README.md

 ## Configuring the module

-To operate correctly the module must be configured with the NMEA instance addresses of the windlasses which are being controlled.
+To operate correctly the module must be configured with the NMEA instance address of the windlass or windlasses which are being controlled.

 The module PCB has an 8-way DIP switch which allows entry of an instance address in binary and two buttons labelled PRG\_SPUD0 and